shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mudrich mournfully held up a wolf skin in the air as she howled as loud as her heart would allow.

 “That looks like the Wolf Skin of Monassus.”
 Fisher said excitedly.
-“I guess you really would have better luck asking the wolves!”
+“I guess you really would have better luck asking the wolves!
+But... how do *they* have it?”

 “Those are my siblings!”
 Then she turned to Fisher and hugged him.
 “Thank you Fisher!
 I couldn’t have survived without you.”